amigan/stillbox/README.md

 Primary differences:

+ - [x] Backend written as if Go is actually a typed language

+   I never would have started this project if existing projects were this way, as modifying them would have been far easier.

- - [X] No directory watch source, for now
+ - [x] No directory watch source, for now

    This is not a feature I need personally, but would be simple to implement as another [source](pkg/sources/).

  - [x] Only supports Postgres DB right now.
 May add SQLite someday.

+   Most all database access is abstracted using a repository architecture.
+The calls table is also partitioned, with configurable intervals and retention.

  - [x] Filter calls by duration in search

+   This feature was a major impetus for even starting the project.

  - [x] Both REST and WebSocket APIs

+   REST is used for the admin interface, and WebSockets/protobuf are used for listener apps, including *Calls* (both Flutter and terminal versions).

  - [x] Uses protobuf instead of JSON for the WebSocket API (no slices of integers for call audio!)

+   Another thing that originally spawned the project.

  - [x] Talkgroup activity alerting

+   We use [go-trending](https://github.com/andygrunwald/go-trending) to implement this.

  - [x] "Native" flutter client (Calls) for Android/iOS/macOS/Linux/Windows (in progress)

+   This client, as of this writing, works for listening linearly only.
+More functionality to come.
+Currently available [here](https://github.com/amigan/calls).

  - [x] RadioReference talkgroup import, SDRtrunk talkgroup playlist export

+    Just copy and paste from RadioReference.
+You can also have your talkgroup labels in SDRtrunk!

  - [x] Incidents functionality (group past calls together and retain them)

+   Keep track of interesting past calls and link them to your friends.
+Calls linked to an incident are even swept away before retention pruning is done!

- - [x] No premiumization nags
+ - [x] No premiumization nags or advertising of any kind

+   Another thing that drove me to start this project.
+It's either open source, or it isn't, folks.

  - [x] 3-clause BSD license

+   But that doesn't mean I don't want your improvements so that I may incorporate them!

 ## Note